janprunk/emacs.si/index.md

 * Attending / commenting on the upcoming meetup event on our [Mobilizon channel](https://dogodki.kompot.si/@emacssi).
 * All channels are meshed together.

-## Virtual Online, and Live Meetups in 2023
+## Virtual Online, and Live Meetups in 2024
 Our live in-person meetings are on every first Thursday in a month, at 19:00 CE(S)T. Our virtual online meetings are every third Friday in a month, at 20:00 CE(S)T. Virtual meetings happen over communication protocols explained above.

-* Thursday, 2 November 2023 at 19:00 CEST - LIVE in-person meeting at [Kersnikova Institute](https://kersnikova.org/en/about-us/kersnikova/), Likozarjeva street 1, Ljubljana.
-You can check the agenda and/or confirm your attendance on [Mobilizon](https://dogodki.kompot.si/events/98564dd6-00a6-471d-8cdd-b7eec9aa35f4).
+* Thursday, 4 January 2024 at 19:00 CEST - LIVE in-person meeting at [Kersnikova Institute](https://kersnikova.org/en/about-us/kersnikova/), Likozarjeva street 1, Ljubljana.
+You can check the agenda and/or confirm your attendance on [Mobilizon](https://dogodki.kompot.si/).
-* [Friday, 10 November 2023 at 20:00 CET](https://dogodki.kompot.si/events/e4748f47-63cc-4891-8c11-ce288c3b9f4b) - Virtual meeting on IRC/Discord channels, as explained above in the Communication section.

 ## Past meetings
 * #01 - 30 January 2023 at 19:00 CET - LIVE meeting at [STA Travel Cafe/Pub](https://dogodki.kompot.si/events/d8cc520f-e3ba-4408-8852-556e5270bc43), Ajdovščina street 1, Ljubljana.